-Crewdle is 100 % encrypted technology, enhancing the idea of an eco-friendly approach towards conferencing and online meetups.
+Crewdle is 100% encrypted technology, enhancing the idea of an eco-friendly approach toward video conferencing and online meetups.
 A server-less platform service, which removes all servers that can be interrupted to the services.

 You don’t even have to download an external application as it is available online.
 Its conferences and video calls are private and secure so you don’t have to worry about your conversation not being end-to-end encrypted.

 Simply put, Crewdle is the best Zoom alternative out there right now.

 2. Zoho Meeting

 Zoho Meeting is an open-source video meeting service, which allows hosting the meeting, and is end-to-end encrypted for up to 100 video call participants.

 The browser-based app, so now you don’t have to worry about downloading.
 Just connect it on the web and you are good to go.
 Downloading can be space-consuming and it can be security-threatening for your computer.